sandybhaskar23/AICORE/Airbnb/README.md

 Software:

-1) tabular_data.py contains DataGroomer class plus selections of labels and building int64,float64 datatype features into panda datframe
+1) tabular_data.py contains DataGroomer class plus selections of labels and building int64,float64 datatype features into panda dataframe
 2) prepare_image_data.py contains ImageProcessor class which  resize to a standard aspect ratio using min height as reference, from a set of images. cv is used for most of the processing

-These two tools will allow for the application of machine learning algorithmns to be run over the cleaned data and processed images
+These two tools will allow for the application of machine learning algorithms to be run over the cleaned data and processed images

 #modelling.py